 And I fully endorse the approach of Professor Robert Reich, of the University of California at Berkeley.
 He says "most Americans believe that their retirement years with resemble Club Med with on-site health facilities.
 Snorkeling in the morning and extra oxygen in the afternoon.
 But no-one can afford it because they haven't saved enough to achieve this ideal successful retirement".

-Statistics released in 2010 show that most Americans have never given any serious thought to retirement investment plans.
+Statistics released in 2010 show that most Americans have never given any serious thought to financing their retirement.
 The facts are:

 and these figures probably haven't changed much since then - although now with more baby boomers retiring, the percentage of those living exclusively on social security could be expected to be slightly higher.

-Now it has become obvious that you can't rely on permanent paid employment in retirement - those jobs don't exist - however a specialist college professor would say that we all need a retirement financial plan, and maybe he would be right, but life is not linear, so it's important to keep some flexibility.
+Now it has become obvious that you can't rely on permanent paid employment in retirement - jobs for senior citizens are now rare - however a specialist college professor would say that we all need a retirement financial plan, and maybe he would be right, but life is not linear, so it's important to keep some flexibility.

 There are many ways to make extra money for your retirement, and I can tell you some that stand out.
-Retiree employment is more about hope than reality, however part-time jobs are an obvious option (provided you are younger than 70 and can find an employer who likes your skill set) as would be a genuine internet business that you can work from home.
+Retiree employment is more about hope than reality, however part-time jobs are an obvious option (provided you are younger than 70 and can find an employer who likes your skill set) however perhaps your best option would be this Site Build It Review as you can work this business from home.

 Self employment is a real option for any retiree.
 Jobhack.org offers something similar for the young unemployed and bored.
 This is how they recommend that their clients proceed: